Crsarmv7l/TPMS-Flipper/README.md

 **Usage:**
 You must be using Ubuntu (Debian had some weird package issues for me).
 Download the entire repo.
 Extract the TPMS folder in you home dir.
 Chmod +x the TPMS-helper.sh.
 Run it.
 It *should* install all needed tools and set correct permissions for Code_gen in the Resources folder.
 This will only happen once.
 Choose the TPMS type, enter the hex ID, and a Flipper sub file will be output to the Output folder.
 You can test it against rtl_433.

-**Before the Flipper tiktokers ask, you need to generate a SPECIFIC file with the correct ID for each car or it will not work.
-The SUB for your car will have a different ID than every other car**
+**Before the Flipper tiktokers ask, you need to generate a SPECIFIC file with the correct ID for each car/tire (you only need one tire id) or it will not work.
+The SUB for your car/tire will have a different ID than every other car/tire and could have a completely different encoding (very likely)**

 **Credits:**